mhrdq8i/docs/docs/Programming/rust/Rust Book/chpater10.md

 The generic lifetime 'a will get the concrete lifetime that is equal to the smaller of the lifetimes of _x_ and _y_.

 >Lifetimes on function or method parameters are called __input lifetimes__, and lifetimes on return values are called __output lifetimes__.

+### Compiler Rules in Lifetimes

+1. The first rule is that the compiler assigns a lifetime parameter to each parameter that’s a reference.
+In other words, a function with one parameter gets one lifetime parameter: fn foo<'a>(x: &'a i32); a function with two parameters gets two separate lifetime parameters: fn foo<'a, 'b>(x: &'a i32, y: &'b i32); and so on.

+2. The second rule is that, if there is exactly one input lifetime parameter, that lifetime is assigned to all output lifetime parameters: fn foo<'a>(x: &'a i32) -> &'a i32.

+3. The third rule is that, if there are multiple input lifetime parameters, but one of them is &self or &mut self because this is a method, the lifetime of self is assigned to all output lifetime parameters.
+This third rule makes methods much nicer to read and write because fewer symbols are necessary.

 ## Monomorphization